Jpickard1/BRAD/README.md

 # BRAD: Bioinformatics Digital Assistant

-Pleas see the projects main page available [here!](https://brad-bioinformatics-retrieval-augmented-data.readthedocs.io/_/downloads/en/latest/pdf/)
+Please see the projects main page available [here!](https://brad-bioinformatics-retrieval-augmented-data.readthedocs.io/_/downloads/en/latest/pdf/)

 #### Docker
 The Docker build can be used to deploy brad without having to install packages manually.